WELCOME TO THE NEW LANDSCAPE

 Those of us involved with the tournament had no allusions

 that it would somehow replace the NIT.
-That’s ridiculous.
+That’s

-been NCAA or NIT bound for sure.
+they would have been NCAA or NIT bound for sure.

 In many ways the inaugural CIT is like a December bowl